PeterCamilleri/mini_readline/README.md

 The mini readline gem is an experiment in replacing the standard readline gem that is part of Ruby.
 The mini readline will focus on the needs of Ruby programs as opposed to a UN*X shell program.
+It will also try to correct a number of irritating issues encountered when running under a Windows platform.

 The mini_readline gem is designed for use with MRI version 1.9.3 or later.
 The original readline tried to support older versions of Ruby.